pal-dev-labs/Become-a-Data-Scientist-with-Python-and-AI/README.md

 Those who do not have a personal laptop can use the laptops of the computer lab.
 The environment used is **Google Colab** which can be used with a browser (Chrome for example) from any PC, directly from the address https://colab.research.google.com/

-To access Colab you need to have a **Google account** (those who do not have one can create one from the site https://www.google.com/intl/it/account/about/).
+To access Colab you need a **Google account** (those who do not have one can create one from the site https://www.google.com/intl/it/account/about/).
 Once you have created the Google user, log in to verify access to the environment.

-To import notebooks into Colab you need to have a **GitHub account**.
+To import notebooks into Colab you also need a **GitHub account**.
 If you do not have one, you can create it from the website https://github.com/join

 **REMEMBER** to bring with you to the computer lab **UID and PWD to access Google and GitHub**.